LLNL/Umpire/docs/sphinx/cookbook/dynamic_pool_heuristics.rst

 =======================================

 By default, a DynamicPool object will not coalesce blocks that it allocates for the pool.
-As needed, the DynamicPool will continue to allocate blocks to satisfy allocation requests that cannot be satisfied by blocks currently in the pool.
+As needed, the :class:`umpire::strategy::DynamicPool` will continue to allocate blocks to satisfy allocation requests that cannot be satisfied by blocks currently in the pool.
 Under certain application specific memory allocation patterns, this can lead to fragmentation within the pool which could cause the pool to grow too